AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

 * The maximum size of kernel parameter is 1KB on current Intel GPUs.
   This is not sufficient for many of our kernels.

+* Sometimes the JIT compilation will raise floating-point exception at runtime.
+This forces us to disable floating-point exception signal handling that we often rely on for debugging.

 * Option to be less OOP.
 Could we have access to thread id, group id, memory fence, barrier functions, etc. without using an nd_item like object?